-When it comes to grilled vegetables, stuffed eggplants are one of the most popular options and everybody’s favorite choice.
-And no wonder why!
-They have a wonderfully tender structure with a rather neutral taste that goes pretty much with everything.
-When prepared on the grill, however, they get a lightly smoky flavor I absolutely adore (not to mention their mind-blowing nutritional values and health benefits!).
+When it comes to grilled vegetables, stuffed eggplants are always a good idea.
+They have a wonderfully tender structure with a neutral taste that goes pretty much with everything.
+When prepared on the grill, they get a light, smoky flavor we absolutely adore (not to mention they have mind-blowing nutritional values and health benefits).

-My usual grilled eggplant recipes always come down to one thing – thin eggplant slices are sprinkled with some herbs and/or spices and then cooked for a couple of minutes over an open fire.
-Although they turn out to be fantastic every time, I have decided to go for something relatively more demanding and complicated (but ten times tastier!).
-I wanted to try out a classic Mediterranean stuffed eggplant recipe on my new Breeo Fire Pit.
-The meat is seasoned with a couple of classic herbs and spices and then combined with lightly fried onions and, of course, tomatoes.
-Eggplants are then stuffed with this mixture and gently baked in aluminum foil over a good, open fire.
-The result?
-An absolutely fantastic recipe you should definitely try out!
+Our usual grilled eggplant recipes always come down to one thing – thin eggplant slices sprinkled with some herbs and/or spices and then cooked for a couple of minutes over an open fire.
+Although they turn out to be fantastic every time, we have decided to go for something relatively more demanding and complicated (but ten times tastier!).

 10oz lean ground beef